 When parents come to me and say, “I think my daughter has a crush on your son, isn’t that cute?
 I say no, I don’t think it’s cute,” and here’s why?

 My son does not understand who he is yet, and neither does your daughter, and that can set up unhealthy life-long habits that center on your worth being tied to another person’s desire of you.
 My son started having this happen to him when he was four and a half!
-I thought to myself, why are these little girls already chasing my son?
-I know he’s adorable (Mamma Biased) but here’s the thing; He didn’t give a hoot about a girl until I made it cute and I regret that.
-Luckily, he didn’t think much about after that day.
-At the time I was promoting the fact girls and boys can just be friends in my head, but really there was an inner child that was living out her insecurity through her child.
-Something I came to realize the 4 years later, as I’ve had to endure stories about how so and so said he was her boyfriend and then the next day broke up with him for the next boy.
-He also told me it made him feel uncomfortable because if he didn’t play along he’d be laughed at.
+So I thought to myself, why are these little girls already chasing my son?
+I know he’s adorable (Mamma Biased), but here’s the thing; He didn’t give a hoot about a girl until I made it cute, and I regret that.
+Luckily, he didn’t think much about it after that day.
+At the time, I was promoting that girls and boys can be friends in my head, but an inner child was living out her insecurity through her child.
+Something I came to realize the four years later, as I’ve had to endure stories about how so and so said he was her boyfriend and then the next day broke up with him for the next boy.
+He also told me it made him feel uncomfortable because he’d be laughed at if he didn’t play along.
 The social pressure of coupling is ridiculous at this age.
 Also, what about the kids who get left out?
-I let it go for a bit because I remembered what it was like to be a little girl in elementary, but when I saw his little eyes of pain I said, “He is too young for this crap, and it will stop!”
-So here was my solution and I hope you use it for your child.
+I let it go for a bit because I remembered what it was like to be a little girl in elementary, but when I saw his little eyes of pain, I said, “He is too young for this crap, and it will stop!”
+So here is my solution, and I hope you use it for your child.

 Harsh?
-Maybe a little but I want parents to know of the harmful and destructive messaging society has created.
-That messaging has created toxic masculinity also known as insecure men, anorexia and bulimia in girls and boys as they try to live up to an unrealistic standard of attractiveness that is fueled by a multi-billion dollar industry, and rape culture.
+Maybe a little, but I want parents to know of the harmful and destructive messaging society has created.
+That messaging has made toxic masculinity, insecure men, anorexia, and bulimia in girls and boys as they try to live up to an unrealistic standard of attractiveness fueled by a multi-billion dollar industry and rape culture.
 Honestly, the list goes on and on.
 You are allowing your children to be objectified and objectify others before they can even understand what all those biological cues are about.

 So what is the answer?